Download PDF versions of the coaching information sheets:

 Coaching leaves responsibility with the client, and through quality questions facilitates the client in clarifying what they want to create, what their future state will be, and how to make the necessary transition.
 Coaching recognises that each client is a unique being, with a brain that has the capacity to develop its own solutions, and that the client will own the results when they are their own insights.
 When answers are provided from others’ thinking the ownership and commitment of the client to the idea is lower.
 Developing their own insight, the client experiences changes in their own neural pathways, and in a very physiological manner the ideas are very literally theirs.

 Stephen's Coaching Philosophy

-Stephen adheres to and am bound by the International Coach Federation Code of Conduct.
+Stephen adheres to the International Coach Federation Code of Conduct.
 This includes assurance that each session is held in strict confidence between the Coach and Coachee.

 The International Coach Federation (ICF), founded in 1995, is a globally-recognised organisation with its purpose being “to lead global advancement of the coaching profession”.
 Their envisioned future is that “coaching is an integral part of society and ICF members represent the highest quality in professional coaching”.
 As such, I am bound by the ICF Code of Conduct, and am working through the various levels of accreditation to advance my capabilities and deliver the best possible coaching to my clients.

 The ICF has identified core competencies that they expect a proficient coach to display, including:

 - 1) Meeting Ethical Guidelines and Professional Standards